CANCER AND POST-CANCER RECONSTRUCTION

 Dr. Steinsapir prides himself on providing innovative approaches to improving the cosmetic appearance and proper functioning of eyelids that have been compromised by prior reconstructive surgery.
 In many cases, Dr. Steinsapir is able to produce results that show marked aesthetic improvements, helping patients to feel more confident and comfortable with their facial appearance.
 During your initial consultation, Dr. Steinsapir will discuss your options for safely and effectively improve the appearance and functioning of your eyelids after cancer surgery.

 Dr. Steinsapir is a UCLA- and University of Chicago-trained surgeon who has performed separate fellowships in both Cosmetic Surgery and Oculofacial Microsurgery.
-He is board certified in Ophthalmology and is a Diplomate of the American Board of Cosmetic Surgery in Facial Plastic Surgery.
+He is board certified in Ophthalmology.
 Many individuals travel nationally and internationally to undergo cancer and/or post-cancer reconstructive eyelid surgery with Dr. Steinsapir.
 To learn how reconstructive eyelid surgery can address your eyelid skin cancer or enhance the appearance of your eyelids after eyelid cancer surgery, please contact our office.

 You may also continue to explore Dr. Steinsapir’s website (www.Lidlift.com), where you will find supplementary information pertaining to cancer and post-cancer surgery and other reconstructive eyelid procedures, before-and-after reconstructive eyelid surgery case studies, and answers to frequently asked questions about these procedures.
 Your cancer/post-cancer reconstructive eyelid surgery can serve as a key stepping stone along the path to become the best possible version of yourself, and you can take the first step by calling to schedule your personal consultation with Dr. Steinsapir today.